v8phan-zz/monfront-amplify/README.md

-Front end portion of the funky monkey blog built with React and deployed to AWS Amplify.
+Front end portion of the Funky Monkey blog built with React and deployed to AWS Amplify.

 Site is live at https://main.d2vyvgao2aaa19.amplifyapp.com/.